 Renting an apartment by yourself in Minneapolis, for an average of $1,552 per month, Portland ($1,503 per month), or Austin ($1,349 per month) and opting for a dedicated desk membership would keep you within the 40-hour work week limit.

 For those who pay a visit to their preferred coworking hub to break up the monotony of working from home, hot desking is a great way to meet future collaborators and clients.
 If you are a freelancer who is just starting out and still earning below $38 per hour, there are several places where you can find affordable housing and coworking options.
 You can rent an apartment by yourself and pay for a hot desk membership while earning between $23 and $31 per hour in Kansas City, Mo., Detroit, Fort Worth or Dallas.
-If you decide to go fifty-fifty with a roommate, you can afford to live in Queens in New York, Burbank, Calif., San Diego or Miami with an hourly income below the $30 mark.
+If you decide to go fifty-fifty with a roommate, you can afford to live in an apartment for rent in San Diego, with an hourly income below the $30 mark.
+Queens, New York, Burbank, Calif. or Miami are other viable options at this rate.

 According to a recent study, Seattle had the highest net influx of millennials last year, gaining 7,300 more young residents than it lost.
 Considering the average monthly rent of $2,066, freelancers might find it difficult to make ends meet and have their own private office, unless they already earn at least $52 per hour or put in 50 hours of work per week.
 Sharing housing costs means you can then pick and choose whichever coworking arrangement you prefer, communal or private.